Dallas, Texas – Day 1

 With me in the “o”.
 There’s barely any leg space and it makes me wonder how an average American can fit in there when Asians already have much difficulty.
 The poor in-flight service didn’t make the flight any more pleasant.
 Flight attendants were aged 40 and above and looked as though they would rather be some place else.
 Food and beverages were served grudgingly, and I didn’t notice a single smile throughout the entire thirteen-hour flight.

 Thankfully the food was decent.
 I barely slept though, and got really restless at one point.
 Then I realised I was missing a bear companion.
-When traveling abroad I always carried a good luck charm in the form of a bear.
-So I flipped through the in-flight catalog and got myself a cuddly buckaroo teddy bear!
+When travelling abroad I always carried a good luck charm in the form of a bear.
+So I flipped through the in-flight catalogue and got myself a cuddly buckaroo teddy bear!
 Yay!

 Eventually, we reached Dallas, got the rental car and made our way to the hotel.
 I thought the flight would never end!
 It felt like an eternity!
 Argh!!!